Lou Filippo

-Lou Filippo (December 1, 1925 - November 2, 2009) was a professional boxer and later boxing judge.
+Lou Filippo (December 1, 1925 – November 2, 2009) was an American professional boxer and later boxing judge.

+Biography

-Filippo was born on December 1, 1925 in Los Angeles, California, attended Fremont High School in South Los Angeles, and served in the Navy during World War II.
+Lou Filippo was born in Los Angeles, California on December 1, 1925.
+He attended Fremont High School in South Los Angeles, and served in the Navy during World War II.

-He fought more than 250 amateur fights and his professional record as a lightweight was 28 wins, 9 losses and 3 draws, with 8 knockouts.
+Filippo fought more than 250 amateur fights and his professional record as a lightweight was 28 wins, 9 losses and 3 draws, with 8 knockouts.
 He retired in 1957.

 Filippo later became a referee and judge, including judging 85 world championship fights, most famously being the judge that had Marvelous Marvin Hagler the winner over Sugar Ray Leonard in April 1987 in a fight that Leonard won by split decision.
 He continued to judge until his death.
-He played a referee in the first five Rocky films.
+He played a referee in each of the first five Rocky films.
 He also had small roles in a number of other films.

-He was inducted into the World Boxing Hall of Fame and elected as its President in 1993.
+Filippo was inducted into the World Boxing Hall of Fame and elected as its President in 1993.
 In 1997, Filippo was honored by the Cauliflower Alley Club.

-Filippo died in Los Angeles, at age 83, after suffering a stroke.
+After suffering a stroke, Filippo died in Los Angeles on November 2, 2009, at the age of 83.

 Filmography

+he was in the A team.
+Season 3 episode 16(champ) 1985.